MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample1.md

 {{< youtube "-KnZ5a27T0c">}}

 ## Introduction
 In this example you will learn how to create a Winged Edge Mesh (WEM).
-There are several ways how to create WEMs, a few of them are shown in this example.
-Instead of creating WEMs, it is also possible to load existing WEMs.
-This was already shown in [Surface Objects (WEM)](tutorials/dataobjects/surfaceobjects) chapter.
+There are several approaches on creating WEMs, a few of them are shown in this example.
+Instead of creating WEMs, they can also be imported, see chapter [Surface Objects (WEM)](tutorials/dataobjects/surfaceobjects).

 ## Steps to do